-- (20) Piles are permitted to secure floats in locations where tidal velocity is high in order to ensure a secure and safe attachment.
-As such, maximizing piling spacing is recommended.
-Additionally and whenever possible, solutions for float attachments without piles are strongly encouraged. - No piles shall be placed in a location which will result in the fracturing of any adjacent bank material.
-The location of all piles shall be shown on any plans submitted for approval under these regulations. - (21) Water depth for Floats: The minimum depth under the float shall be field measured at MLW.
-Depth shall be two and one half feet (30 inches) on all four corners.
-The above depths must exist not only at the float where a boat(s) is to be berthed or used, but also between the float and the nearest navigable channel or open water. - (22) No float or dock may interfere or impede the use of an existing channel, navigable waterway, boat mooring, public ramp or landing. - (23) Pilings permitted shall be driven, not washed, or jetted into the salt marsh. - (24) All materials used in the construction of the dock shall be as unobtrusive as possible and their construction shall be of such material, color, shade, and tone as to blend in with the natural surroundings. - (25) Wooden pilings used to secure floats must be "Greenhearts" such as (Chlorocardium rodiei) that are known for being 3-4 times more durable and have a greater bending strength than treated pine or fir piles and contain natural resistance to marine borers and decay without chemical treatment and leeching.
-Use of CCA lumber for general marine construction is allowed for walers, stringers and cross braces for ground contact, and saltwater splash in 2" x 8" and/or 3" x 8" and larger nominal dimensions until such time as the Commission determines that a suitable alternative exists.
-Cutting and treatments of CCA materials must include the use of tarps to collect and safely dispose of chips, sawdust and cuttings.
+The minimum depth under the float shall be field measured at MLW.
+Depth shall be two and a half feet (30 inches).
+The above depths must exist not only at the float where a boat(s) is to be berthed or used, but also between the float and the nearest navigable channel or open water.

+- (22) No float or dock may interfere or impede the normal use of an existing channel, boat mooring, public ramp or landing. - (23) Pilings permitted shall be driven, not washed or jetted into the salt marsh.

+- (24) All materials used in the construction of the dock shall be as unobtrusive as possible and their construction shall be of such material, color, shade and tone as to blend in with the natural surroundings. - (25) Use of CCA lumber for marine construction is allowed for piling, walers, stringers and cross braces for ground contact, and salt water splash in 2" x 8" and/or 3" x 6" and larger nominal dimensions until such time as the Commission determines that suitable alternatives exist.
 CCA is not allowed for decking, railings, wall caps and related applications.
-No creosote woods. - (26) No new, or expansion of existing pier shall be permitted without permit. - (27) No floats shall be allowed within blind (dead end) canals, and/or tidal creeks.
-Obstruction of navigable waters, by any means, is prohibited. - (28) Shellfish and loss of resource mitigation shall be calculated with the replacement of 80 shellfish per square foot of impact for all permanent structures seaward of MHW.
+No creosote wood. - (26) No new, or expansion of existing pier shall be permitted without permit. - (27) No floats within blind (dead end) canals, and tidal creeks in salt marshes. - (28) Shellfish and Resource mitigation shall be calculated with the replacement of 80 shellfish per square foot of impact for all permanent structures seaward of MHW.
 Seasonal floats and ramps are not to be incorporated into this calculation.
-Funds are to be deposited into a Marshfield Shellfish Mitigation fund, to be used exclusively for shellfish seeding, maintenance, and purchase of shellfish equipment.
-The shellfish mitigation formula is as follows: \$3.22/square foot multiplied by the square footage of the dock system.
-This is a one-time fee per conservation permit. - (29) All new or modified dock projects need to be coordinated with the Marshfield Harbormaster including, but not limited to: access float attachment methods, float location impacts to navigation, safety, and float location impacts to Town mooring fields, Towndocks, and private marinas.
-Article 34 Sections 7 and 8 ratified during Special Town Meeting October 26, 2015 placing the responsibility for all marine storage equipment fees on the property owner(s) shall apply.
-Revisions to Article 34 Section 7 allowing the assessment of marine equipment fees within any Conservation Commission Order Of Conditions or Determination of Applicability Special Conditions approved during Annual Town Meeting April 22, 2019.

-- (30) No fuel, oil or hazardous materials shall be stored on any element of the dock/pier structure. - (31) No docks or structures are allowed in the Cut River.
+Funds are to be deposited into a Marshfield Shellfish Mitigation fund, to be used exclusively for shellfish seeding. - (29) All new or modified dock projects need to be coordinated with the Marshfield Harbormaster including, but not limited to: access float attachment methods, float location impacts to navigation, and float location impacts to Town mooring fields, Town docks, and private marinas. - (30) No fuel, oil or hazardous materials shall be stored on any element of the dock/pier structure.